bem22/CV/README.md

 #### Web Developer - magic42 LTD Birmingham, October 2018 - July 2019
  + Managed a database project which led to the GDPR compliance of the business
  + Supervised the integration, deployment and downtime prevention on a client's live server for 4 months
- + Opted in to deliver a security risk assesment, highlighting the patches missing, backdoors into the database and open redirects for a client, being the only intern with experience in this domain
+ + Avoided client dissatisfaction, opting in to deliver a security risk assesment, highlighting the patches missing, backdoors into the database and open redirects on a project that did not go according to the plan
  + Upgraded functionality for E-commerce web platforms with frameworks such as Zend2 and Laravel
  + Enhanced the code review process productivity by integrating a notification system
  + Shaped the task design process with a project manager, increasing sprint quality